vigneshvetrivel8/domain_availability_checker/README.md

 In v3.py, we can include all the words we want to check in the 'words.txt' file(each word in seperate line).
 we may include or remove TLD's according to the requirement in list named "last".
 The words can be any number or any letter in capital or small.
 run command: "python v3.py" or "python3 v3.py".

-The above 3 python files use features such as multithreading, file i/0, retry mechanism, control flow, concurrency and other required features.

 # Other Info:
 The above files do not include available premium domain names in the results.
 If you wish to include available premium domain names